 Okay.

-Well, I'll should I say Roger, and that'll help you?
+Well, should I say Roger, and that'll help you?

-Well, no, but when the pilot comes on, it's always, hi, we're gonna be flying.
+Well, no, but when the pilot comes on, it's always, hi, we're going to be flying.

-The pilot never comes on and says, uh, yeah, we're gonna like uh floyd to uh.
+The pilot never comes on and says, oh, yeah, we're going to like Floyd to.

 Your point's very well taken.